Janata Dal (United): 2024 Lok Sabha elections

 Nitish Kumar with victors of 2024 Indian general election in Bihar.

 In the 2024 Lok Sabha elections, JDU was granted 16 seats against Bharatiya Janata Party's 17 seats and it contested in alliance with BJP and Chirag Paswan led Lok Janashakti Party (Ram Vilas).
 It won 12 seats in this election and played an important role in the formation of the Third Modi government.
 With this victory, JDU changed the narrative that it has been weakened over the time under the leadership of Nitish Kumar with latter's growing age and lack of a next generation of leaders in the party.

 This election also revealed JDU's hold and support base amongst the members of Extremely Backward Castes, which turned out to be the reason behind party's spectacular performance in the constituencies dominated by them.
 In order to consolidate its support base amongst the different caste groups, JDU appointed Dileshwar Kamait, a member of Extremely Backward Caste as its leader of parliamentary party in 18th Lok Sabha, Sanjay Kumar Jha was appointed as leader of parliamentary party in Rajya Sabha after the 2024 general elections.

 Subsequently, Lalan Singh and Ram Nath Thakur were made union ministers in Third Modi government from the JDU.

 2025 Bihar Legislative Assembly election

 In the 2025 Bihar Legislative Assembly election, JD(U) contested the election in an alliance with the BJP, HAM (S) and RLM.
 It won 85 seats out of the 101 seats it contested with the BJP emerging as the single largest party and winning 89 seats.
 The alliance won 202 seats out the 243 seats in the assembly.
 Subsequently, Nitish Kumar again became the Chief Minister of Bihar.
+After Kumar announced his pending resignation in order to contest the 2026 Rajya Sabha elections, his son Nishant joined the JD(U) in March; this was seen as a departure from his previous policy of anti-dynasticism.